 5. Automated evaluation of learning progress

-AI can analyze large amounts of data and immediately show where learners stand.
-This helps you as an HR developer because you no longer have to painstakingly evaluate Excel tables or manually go through learning statistics.
+AI can analyze large amounts of data and immediately show where the learners stand.
+This helps you as a personnel developer because you no longer have to painstakingly evaluate Excel spreadsheets or manually go through learning statistics.

-👍 Identifying learning content or topics that many participants struggle with
+👍 Identifying learning content or topics that many course participants find difficult

-👍 Identifying course sections with a high dropout rate
+👍 Identifying course sections with high dropout rates

-👍 Reporting for executives without manual preparation of learning progress
+👍 Reporting for managers without manually processing learning progress

-This allows you to continuously improve and develop your courses and the training processes for your employees.
+This allows you to continuously improve and develop your courses and the further training processes of your employees.

-What AI cannot do, and why this is important
+What AI cannot do, and why that is important

-No matter how powerful AI has become: There are clear limits to the use of AI functions that HR teams and companies should be aware of:
+As powerful as AI has become: There are clear limits to the use of AI functions that HR teams and companies should be aware of:

 1. AI does not make strategic decisions.

-It can make suggestions, but cannot set priorities or evaluate corporate goals.
+It can make suggestions, but it cannot set priorities or assess corporate goals.

 2. AI does not replace the didactic concept.

-3. Any AI is only as good as the data it was "trained" with.
+3. Every AI is only as good as the data it was "trained" with.

-AI can only work with what is made available to it.
-Accordingly, poor or incomplete learning materials directly affect the results that AI produces.
+AI can only work with what is provided to it.
+Consequently, poor or incomplete learning materials directly affect the results the AI provides.

 4. An AI needs clear framework conditions.

-Especially in learning, data protection is a significant issue.
-When using AI functions in e-learning, your company should clearly define which content can be processed by AI and which cannot.
+Especially in learning, data protection is a major issue.
+When using AI functions in e-learning, your company should clearly define which content may be processed by the AI and which may not.

 In short: AI is a tool.
-Its usefulness is not determined by technology, but by how consistently and sensibly you use it.
+Its usefulness is decided not by the technology but by how consistently and sensibly you use it.

-If used correctly, AI tools and functions provide noticeable added value.
-The most important advantages:
+When used correctly, AI tools and functions provide tangible added value.
+The most important benefits:

 ✔️ Less effort for HR and trainers